kkato8/alphametics/README.md

 # alphametics
-alphametics is a python program, which solves an alphametics(also known as verbal arithmetic)
+Alphametics is a python program, which solves an alphametics(also known as verbal arithmetic)

 Please provide the problem in the format below: